accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate the information-carrying graphic elements in the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element))
+1. Locate the information-conveying graphic elements in the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element))
 	- Activate the **screen reader**, browse the content and identify whether the elements displayed as "graphic element" or "image" contain text carrying information.
 1. Check that
 	- there is a mechanism for replacing text graphic elements with text that can be modified according to the user's display preferences (size, colour, font, etc.);